garybpt/python-resources/chatgpt-python-course/textbook.md

 - If the temperature is above 25 degrees Celsius, it's "hot."

 Write Python code that takes a temperature as input and prints the corresponding category.

+##########

+# Concept 2: Loops (for, while)**

+Loops are essential for repetitive tasks in programming.
+They allow you to execute a block of code multiple times.
+Python provides two main types of loops: for and while.

+**for Loop:**

+A for loop is used to iterate over a sequence (e.g., a list, tuple, or string) or a range of numbers.

+Example:

+fruits = ["apple", "banana", "cherry"] for fruit in fruits:
+    print(fruit)

+In this example, the for loop iterates through the list of fruits and prints each fruit.

+**while Loop:**

+A while loop is used to repeatedly execute a block of code as long as a specified condition is true.

+Example:

+count = 0
+while count < 5:
+    print(count)
+    count += 1

+In this example, the while loop prints numbers from 0 to 4 while the condition count < 5 is true.

+**Practice Exercise:**

+Let's practice using both for and while loops:

+1. Write a for loop to print the numbers from 1 to 10.
+2. Write a while loop to calculate the sum of all even numbers from 1 to 20.
+3. Write a for loop to print each character in a given string, one character per line.

+##########

+# Concept 3: List Comprehensions

+List comprehensions are a concise and powerful way to create lists in Python.
+They allow you to generate a new list by applying an expression to each item in an existing iterable (e.g., a list, range, or string) and optionally filter the items based on a condition.

+Basic List Comprehension Syntax:

+new_list = [expression for item in iterable]

+**Example 1: Creating a List of Squares:**

+numbers = [1, 2, 3, 4, 5]
+squares = [x**2 for x in numbers]

+In this example, a list comprehension is used to create a new list squares that contains the squares of numbers from the numbers list.

+**Example 2: Filtering with a Condition:**

+numbers = [1, 2, 3, 4, 5]
+even_numbers = [x for x in numbers if x % 2 == 0]

+In this example, a list comprehension is used to create a new list even_numbers that contains only the even numbers from the numbers list.

+In the context of list comprehensions, "x" is just a variable name, and you can choose any valid variable name you prefer.
+It represents each item from the iterable (e.g., a list or range) that you're looping through.

+Here's the general structure of a list comprehension:

+1. new_list = [expression for x in iterable]
+2. new_list: This is the new list you're creating using the list comprehension.
+3. expression: The expression that defines what you want to include in the new list.
+4. x: The variable that represents each item from the iterable.
+5. iterable: The source of data that you're iterating over.

+You can replace "x" with any valid variable name you like.
+It's a convention to use single-letter variable names like "x" for simplicity in list comprehensions, but you could use more descriptive variable names if it makes your code more readable.

+For example, if you were creating a list of the squares of numbers, you could use:

+squares = [num**2 for num in numbers]

+In this case, "num" is used instead of "x" to make the code more self-explanatory.
+The choice of variable name is up to you, and it should aim to make your code clear and understandable.

+Practice Exercise:

+Let's practice creating lists using list comprehensions:

+1. Write a list comprehension to generate a list of the first 10 positive even numbers (2, 4, 6, ...).
+2. Write a list comprehension to extract the vowels from a given string.

+##########